LBRF-Projects/Prism_Adaptation_Rowe2023/README.md

 ### Running the experiment
-To run the experiment in the self-contained Pipenv environment run in the terminal ```pipenv run python prism_adaptation.py```.
+To run the experiment in the self-contained Pipenv environment, run in the terminal ```pipenv run python prism_adaptation.py```.